Stamp Duty Calculator

 How Premiums Are Calculated

 The premium is based on the property's freehold value, current lease length, ground rent, and marriage value.
 Professional valuers use complex calculations following statutory guidelines.
+Check our stamp duty calculator for SDLT on the premium.

 Marriage Value (Under 80 Years)